Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/proposal.md

 # Problem description

-Brief overview of the problem, context and engineering approach to tackle the problem:

 ## Problem in Context: Rural Lighting in Ethiopia

 - 43.6% of rural Ethiopia has no access to electricity so rely on kerosene lamps for lighting which cause indoor pollution and health risks <sup>1</sup>